andriktr/andriktr.github.io/_posts/2026-03-01-Golden-Kubestronaut.md

 ## New Exam Requirement

-P.S.
 Since 2026 March 1st one more exam has been added to the Golden Kubestronaut requirements — the [Certified Cloud Native Platform Engineer (CNPE)](https://training.linuxfoundation.org/certification/certified-cloud-native-platform-engineer-cnpe/) which is an advanced hands-on exam focused on platform engineering concepts and practices.
 Here you need to demonstrate your ability to use a variety of CNCF tools tools like Kubernetes, Argo CD, Backstage, Kyverno, OpenTelemetry, Crossplane, etc to build and operate a cloud native platform.
 I have not taken this one yet but as far as I heard it is quite interesting, but at the same time very challenging.

 ## Conclusion